support your local gym

 It might not look as pretty, but holy fuck it works!

-For example, my very first gym used to have a leg extension which I wrote off as “dusty and busted”, which I now know to be a world class Nautilus machine from the mid-70s (worth a fucking fortune!) that moves like an absolute dream.
+For example, my very first gym used to have a leg extension which I wrote off as “dusty and busted”, which I now know to be a world class Nautilus machine from the mid-70s (worth a fucking fortune!) which moves like an absolute dream.

 Learn from that.